CRCE Policy Manual (updated October 2018)

 - Educational content categories must be designated.
 Individual sessions in traditional programs must be individually assigned while one content area must be assigned for nontraditional courses.

 - Enhanced communication between course sponsors and the AARC regarding the status of application status.
-This includes immediate email notification of application receipt, review status, and accreditation.
+This includes email notification of application receipt, review status, and accreditation.

 - Session contact hours for traditional programs are calculated automatically according to the session beginning and ending times and time allowed for breaks.